-Action Lead officer Target completion date 1 Update the feedback and complaints procedure, ensuring that: Common themes are identified for which lessons may need to be applied across the Council; and There is a common approach to recognising and celebrating positive feedback from customers.
-Executive Director December 2017 2 Implement and embed compliance with the new General Data Protection Regulations.
-Executive Director May 2018 3 Review and update the service planning process, ensuring that delivery of action plans is monitored and that there are clear linkages between key performance measures and the outcomes envisaged in the corporate strategy.
+Action Lead officer Target completion date 1 Update the feedback and complaints procedure, ensuring that: Executive Director December 2017 Common themes are identified for which lessons may need to be applied across the Council; and There is a common approach to recognising and celebrating positive feedback from customers.
+2 Implement and embed compliance with the new General Data Protection Regulations.
+Head of Communities and Homes May 2018 3 Review and update the service planning process, ensuring that delivery of action plans is monitored and that there are clear linkages between key performance measures and the outcomes envisaged in the corporate strategy.
 Head of Corporate Resources and s151 Officer September 2017 4 Review, update and communicate the protocol for member/ officer relations Executive Director November 2017 5 Develop a corporate risk register; ensuring risks are effectively managed through the Strategic Risk Management Group.
-Head of Corporate Resources and \$151 Officer December 2017 6 Complete and publish the review of governance arrangements for jointly managed organisations and partnerships.
-Head of Corporate Resources and \$151 Officer March 2018 7 Add corporate performance information to the open data section of the Council website Head of Corporate Resources and s151 Officer December 2017 8 Report the results of the internal audit external quality assessment to the Audit & Ethics Committee and update the service improvement plan to reflect the results of the assessment.
-Head of Corporate Resources and \$151 Officer November 2017 9 Develop Business Continuity Plans for critical services Executive Director December 2017 10 Review and update of the Constitution, including the Code of Conduct for Officers Executive Director November 2017 11 Introduce a dedicated governance forum, ensuring that any emerging governance issues are reviewed and addressed during the year.
-Executive Director December 2017 12 Fully implement and embed the new Anti-Fraud, Bribery and Corruption Strategy, including provision of further training to members and individual teams Head of Corporate Resources and \$151 Officer March 2018
+Head of Corporate Resources and s151 Officer December 2017

+6 Complete and publish the review of governance arrangements for jointly managed organisations and partnerships.
+Head of Corporate Resources and s151 Officer March 2018 7 Add corporate performance information to the open data section of the Council website Head of Corporate Resources and s151 Officer December 2017 8 Report the results of the internal audit external quality assessment to the Audit & Ethics Committee and update the service improvement plan to reflect the results of the assessment.
+Head of Corporate Resources and s151 Officer November 2017 9 Develop Business Continuity Plans for critical services Head of Environment and Public Realm September 2017 10 Review and update of the Constitution, including the Code of Conduct for Officers Executive Director November 2017 11 Introduce a dedicated governance forum, ensuring that any emerging governance issues are reviewed and addressed during the year.
+Executive Director December 2017 12 Fully implement and embed the new Anti-Fraud, Bribery and Corruption Strategy, including provision of further training to members and individual teams Head of Corporate Resources and s151 Officer March 2018